 Intermediate Conversational Spanish

 Prerequisite: Spn 2 or equivalent

+Class Hours: 3 lecture

 This course is designed for nonnative Spanish speakers who already have a knowledge of basic grammar.
 It is conducted in Spanish and provides students the opportunity to develop oral skills while consolidating grammar and building vocabulary.
 A variety of topics are discussed.
 The class may be taken concurrently with Spanish 3.
 Transfer credit: CSU; UC